 Next is the requirement for transparency and measurement.

 This is achieved via shared information systems across the entire marketing & sales process.
 All marketing and sales tools must be coordinated and freely available to leaders and analysts, starting with spend and ad placement through your CRM, sales reporting, and other analytics.
 This transparency allows the organization to better execute, assess the performance of marketing and sales activities, hold teams accountable, and adjust activities, staffing, and leadership honestly and objectively for the team’s benefit and success.
 This removes finger-pointing (‘it was a bad marketing campaign’ or ‘they haven’t been taught to sell’).
 The teams now work together to understand all steps of the engagement process and develop the tools to bring deals to closure.

 Lastly, the GM and leadership team must define quarterly and annual objectives tied to sales & marketing team compensation.

-There’s no better way to get everyone on the same page than to tie their compensation to the GM’s goals of revenue, sales wins, retention, etc. These goals will likely be short-term in nature.
+There’s no better way to get everyone on the same page than to tie their compensation to the GM’s revenue goals, sales wins, retention, etc. These goals will likely be short-term in nature.
 However, as the functions learn to work together, they can become more strategic, benefiting the sales team and stretching their competencies over time.
 While the sales organization tends to be more used to a variable, measured compensation structure, tying variable compensation has the best odds of fostering a team environment and alignment for shared outcomes.